bumblybee/Coderbyte_Questions/README.md

 Coding and algorithm practice from coderbyte.com.

-The purpose of this repository is to practice integrating several elements of software development.
-These include, but are not limited to:
+The purpose of this repository is to practice different areas of development.
+These include:

--   Algorithms implementation
+-   Algorithm implementation
+-   Problem-solving
--   Git workflow
+-   Git version control
--   Writing unit tests using Jest
+-   Unit testing with Jest

 ## How to run the unit tests

-1. Clone this repo

-2.  npm install (jest)
+1) npm install (jest)

-3.  npm test
+2) npm test